 - And the missed opportunity to see another patient on the waitlist.

-“Today’s medical offices have a backlog of patients stuck on long waiting lists, while valuable appointments go unused because patients cancel too late for appointments to be backfilled, or they simply don’t show up at all,” says Donald Penix, Pinnacle’s President and Chief Executive Officer.
+“Today’s medical offices have a backlog of patients stuck on long waiting lists, while valuable appointments go unused because patients cancel too late for appointments to be backfilled, or they simply don’t show up at all,” says Dj Penix, Pinnacle’s President and Chief Executive Officer.

 The health impacts of missed appointments (for whichever of the three reasons) can be more serious than our blasé attitude toward them suggests.
 Worsening health outcomes can be traced to patterns of missed appointments, especially for those with multiple long-term conditions.
 The reasons are many: lack of continuity of care, challenges assessing the effectiveness of medication, missed screening opportunities, and the fact that missed appointments lead to more missed appointments (one study found that patients were 70 percent less likely to return within 18 months after missing just one appointment).